Planning / Zoning Department

 • Questions?
 Please feel free to contact the Zoning Administrator at the Township’s Main Line: 269-375-4260.

-The Planning Department consists of a Planning Director, Zoning Administrator, and Secretary.
-The department is responsible for administering the Zoning Ordinance and implementing the Township Master Land Use Plan.
+The Planning Department consists of a Planning Director, Two Zoning Administrators, and Secretary.
+The department is responsible for administering the Zoning Ordinance and implementing the Township Master Land Use Plans.

 In addition, the department provides assistance and information in the following areas:

 - Zoning Ordinance provisions

 - Master land use planning functions for the Township

 The department also responds to requests for information from residents, developers, and others and works closely with the other departments, engineer consulting firm, and other County and State agencies.

 Planning Documents and Forms you may find helpful: